jonasiwnl/jonasiwnl/README.md

 <h1><samp>Hi, I'm Jonas 👾</samp></h1>

-<samp>I'm a computer science major at the University of Michigan with an interest in infrastructure and distributed systems.
+<samp>I'm a computer science major at the University of Michigan with an interest in systems.
 Visit my [website](https://jonasiwnl.github.io) for more!</samp>

 <samp>Want to get in touch?
 Email me at [jonasg\[at\]umich\[dot\]edu](mailto:jonasg@umich.edu).</samp>